hmtavares/dod_trainer/README.md

 * [Rules for Deduce or Die](http://www.thegamesjournal.com/rules/DeduceOrDie.shtml)
 * [Deduce or Die Boardgame Geek page](https://boardgamegeek.com/boardgame/19765/deduce-or-die)

-#Origin
+# Origin
 I was introduced to the game by some friends and was terrible at it.
 I decided I needed to "practice".
 I cobbled together this solitaire version of DoD to facilitate practicing.

 The core game mechanics are completly formalized and don't require any human interaction.
 You "ask" another player a formal question using one of the following forms:
-* How many cards do you have between x & y of any suit
+* How many cards do you have between X & Y of any suit
-* How many cards do yu have between X & Y of a specific suit
+* How many cards do you have between X & Y of a specific suit

 Normally this would rotate around the table, each player asking a question.
-In this solitaire format the single player asks all the questions of the other players.
+In this solitaire format the single player asks all the questions of the other (computer) players.
 Not as fun but definitly aids in figuring out what kinds of questions to ask, how to record the question and the response and how to use the information to deduce the final answer.

 # Requirements
 * Python 2.7